 You can take steps to reduce your risk of nausea and vomiting.
 For example:

 - Eat small meals.
 Stagger small meals throughout the day rather than eating fewer, larger meals.
 If possible, don't skip meals.
 Eating a light meal a few hours before treatment also may help.

 - Avoid unpleasant smells.
-Pay attention to what smells trigger nausea for you.
-For some, a specific smell, such as the smell of something frying or a greasy smell, may cause nausea.
-Other people may experience nausea when smelling any strong odor.
-Limit exposure to unpleasant smells.
+Pay attention to what smells trigger nausea for you and limit your exposure to unpleasant smells.
 Fresh air may help.

 - Make yourself comfortable.
 Rest after eating, but don't lie flat for a couple of hours.
 Try wearing loosefitting clothing and distracting yourself with other activities.

 - Use relaxation techniques.
 Examples include meditation and deep breathing.